War of the Monsters: Reception

 GameSpy was equally impressed, noting the destructible environments, that "WotM captures the joy of destruction more so than any game I've ever played.
 Did you think knocking over buildings was fun in Rampage?
 It's ten... no, twelvety times better in WotM".
 Game Informer, however, complained about certain aspects of gameplay, that "the unblockable attacks are just downright unfair" and that "the lazy camera produces numerous blind spots throughout a battle".
-Game Revolution noted AI issues, that "the monsters routinely demonstrate a strong sense of self-preservation", which they called "extremely frustrating behavior".
+GameRevolution noted AI issues, that "the monsters routinely demonstrate a strong sense of self-preservation", which they called "extremely frustrating behavior".

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated War of the Monsters for "Console Fighting Game of the Year", which was ultimately given to Soulcalibur II.